shriatluri/coinbasetakehome/README.md

 # Coinbase Data Pipeline

 ETL pipeline that fetches cryptocurrency data from Coinbase, stores it in DuckDB, and generates visualizations.
+The instructions to open Part 2, Data Quality Analysis, are at the bottom of the README.

 ## Project Structure